Arsham1024/Arsham1024/README.md

 I'm a 4th year Computer Science major at California Polytechnic State University, Pomona (CPP).
 Currently working on school projects + my own senior project.
 My senior project is in the area of AI and Robotics.

-I always like to take the time and automate some repeated tasks or program anything that makes my life just a bit easier!
+my hobbies include automating redundant tasks to makes my life just a bit easier!
 For example: I made a system that recorded my hours worked, made a spread sheet every two weeks to send to my employer.

 ---